-Climate change mitigation and adaptation begins with a reduction in carbon emissions.
-The transportation industry is responsible for contributing 40% of carbon emissions in the atmosphere.
+Climate change mitigation and adaptation begins with a reduction in greenhouse gas emissions.
+The transportation industry is responsible for contributing 38% of greenhouse gas emissions in the atmosphere.
 That’s more than double the emissions from any other sector.
 In order to effectively curb the greenhouse gas effect on climate change we need to drastically decrease the amount of pollution released from the transportation sector.
 This reduction will improve air and water quality, reduce asthma rates, and boost the health of our environment.
 Pricing carbon is one of the most effective and efficient ways to help accelerate the path from dirty fossil fuels to a renewable energy future.
 Without leadership from the federal government, states are forced to take this challenge head on.
 The Transportation and Climate Initiative (TCI) is made up of 13 jurisdictions; Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont and Virginia, plus Washington DC.
 These states are focused on bringing clean and equitable transit to the region.

 TCI entails capping carbon emissions on prime suppliers in the region.
 A prime supplier is any company that is a main supplier to the gas industry in the state.
 Attaching a price to carbon will finally make polluters pay for the harm they've caused while encouraging big businesses to reduce their carbon emissions and help Connecticut meet its emissions targets of 45% below 2001 levels of GHG emissions by 2030 and 80% below 2001 levels by 2050 to comply with the Connecticut Global Warming Solutions Act (GWSA) standards.
 In order for the TCI program to be successful, first Connecticut lawmakers, with help from advocates and scientists, would need to establish a cap or ceiling on transportation carbon dioxide emissions.
 This cap would equate to a certain amount of allowances for prime suppliers to emit carbon dioxide.
 These allowances would be auctioned off to the prime suppliers and then the proceeds from that auction would be re-invested into clean transportation options.
 The cap would decrease every year, thus decreasing the amount of allowances sold and the amount of carbon dioxide polluting our atmosphere.